monkin77/LPOO-Terrarius/docs/README.md

 **Healing** - If the hero has taken damage it may consume food to restore some of the lost HP.

-**Toolbar Appearance** - Show the toolbar in the bottom of the screen, outside of the arena.

 **Crafting Functionality** - The hero will be capable of crafting Items, using materials.

 **Tree Evolution System** - The hero may upgrade his stats / learn new skills, through leveling.